apache/brooklyn-ui/docs/customizations.md

   (as shown in the accompanying `vanillia-with-custom-widget.bom`);
   widgets should be registered as angular directives using the standard Angular naming conventions (e.g. suggestionDropdownDirective), as done for that directive in app/index.js and app/index.less.

+* Composer - Identify entities and other items to be preselected when "Recent" is applied by adding a tag of the form `{ ui-composer-recent-preselect: 100 }` (where the number `100` determines its sort order)

 <!--
   Licensed to the Apache Software Foundation (ASF) under one